 Pattern is a GitHub web mining module for Python that includes tools for scraping, natural language processing, machine learning, network analysis, and visualization.
 It offers datasets for Facebook, Twitter, YouTube, and more.

 Most social media platforms have readily available APIs to extract data.

-Social media is unstructured, and is often riddled with abbreviations, incorrect grammar, emojis, special characters, unidentifiable words, and so on.
+Social mentions are often riddled with abbreviations, incorrect grammar, emojis, special characters, unidentifiable words, and so on.
 So, you’ll need to clean data to get rid of irrelevant words, duplicate text, blank spaces, and any other form of text that could skew your analysis.

 Take a look at our guide on how to prepare your data.

-For more accurate and relevant insights, we strongly recommend you build a tailor-made sentiment analysis model.
-By creating your own model, you can apply your own negative and positive sentiment criteria.
+For more accurate and relevant insights, we recommend you build a tailor-made sentiment analysis model.
+You’ll be able to apply your own negative and positive sentiment criteria, tailored to your business.